jackyzha0/quartz/content/blog/User State is State of the Art.md

 ---
-title: "User State is State of the Art"
+title: User State is State of the Art
-date: "Feb 23, 2024"
+date: 02.23.24
+tags:
+  - blog
+  - philosophy
+  - demos
+  - ml
 ---
 ## TL;DR
 LLM apps can embrace the complexity and plasticity of human identity to deliver unparalleled personalization.